mlrequest/sklearn-json/README.md

 Export scikit-learn model files to JSON for sharing or deploying predictive models with peace of mind.

 # Why sklearn-json?
 Other methods for exporting scikit-learn models require Pickle or Joblib (based on Pickle).
-Serializing model files with Pickle provide a simple attack vector for malicious users-- they give an attacker the ability to execute arbitrary code wherever the file is deserialized.
-(For an example see: https://www.smartfile.com/blog/python-pickle-security-problems-and-solutions/).
+Serializing model files with Pickle provides a simple attack vector for malicious users-- they give an attacker the ability to execute arbitrary code wherever the file is deserialized.
+For an example see: https://www.smartfile.com/blog/python-pickle-security-problems-and-solutions/.

 sklearn-json is a safe and transparent solution for exporting scikit-learn model files.